fog/fog/docs/storage/index.markdown

 Rackspace has <a href="http://www.rackspacecloud.com/cloud_hosting_products/files">Cloud Files</a> and you can sign up <a href="https://www.rackspacecloud.com/signup">here</a> and get your credentials <a href="https://manage.rackspacecloud.com/APIAccess.do">here</a>.

     connection = Fog::Storage.new(
-      :provider =&gt; 'Rackspace',
+      :provider           => 'Rackspace',
-      :rackspace_username =&gt; RACKSPACE_USERNAME,
+      :rackspace_username => RACKSPACE_USERNAME,
-      :rackspace_api_key =&gt; RACKSPACE_API_KEY
+      :rackspace_api_key  => RACKSPACE_API_KEY
     )

 Then create, save, destroy as per fog-for-AWS.
-The `:public =&gt; true` option when creating directories (see above) is important for Rackspace; your folder and files won't be shared to Rackspace's CDN and hence your users without it.
+The `:public => true` option when creating directories (see above) is important for Rackspace; your folder and files won't be shared to Rackspace's CDN and hence your users without it.
 Similarly the `:public =&gt; true` on files is important for AWS and Google or they will be private.

 ## Local Storage

 While you are working out the kinks you might not want to do everything live though, ditto for while you are running tests, so you have a couple options to try before you buy.
 First, you can use a local provider to store things in a directory on your machine.

     connection = Fog::Storage.new(
-      :provider =&gt; 'Local',
+      :provider   => 'Local',
-      :local_root =&gt; '~/fog'
+      :local_root => '~/fog'
     )

 ## Mocking out Cloud Storage